Ep. #621: Bill Barr, Andrew Sullivan, Rep. Nancy Mace

 So does Biden.

-And Biden supports that.
+Biden supports that.
+Yeah.

+How do those two sides live in the same country?
 Again, I think it has to be live and let live.
+Okay.

 Oh, good.

-No, in other words,
+Yeah.
+No, in other words, in other words,

 just